MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 >   - Japan
 >   - Asia Pacific
 >   - Australia
-> - The AI suggestions feature supports only English content and is available only in organizations that have the base language set as English.
+> - The AI suggestions feature supports only English content and is available for administrators to set up only in organizations that have the base language set as English.
+For agents to view the suggested knowledge articles and similar cases, you must also set the User Interface Language as English in the users' personalization settings.
+Otherwise, "No suggestions" will be displayed in smart assist.

 ## How AI suggestions for similar cases and knowledge articles works